folio-org/okapi/doc/guide.md

 java -Dport=8600 -jar target/okapi-auth-fat.jar
 ```

-In the same way, to run the okapi-core, supply its jar file.
-We must also
+In the same way, to run the okapi-core, specify its jar file.
+It is
-add a command as argument which tells what okapi-core must do.
-When playing
+also necessary to provde a further command-line argumenet: a command
-with okapi on a single node, we use the `dev` mode.
+telling okapi-core what mode to run in.
+When playing with okapi on a
+single node, we use the `dev` mode.

 ```
 cd okapi-core